- Perfect for all-day wear

 Game-changing comfort of the Cloud 5

 Contributing to the comfort is the high amount of breathability offered by the shoe’s mesh upper, especially in the toebox.
-A reviewer reports that she can still feel the air coming through with her socks on.
-Another tester who wore the shoe at 10 degrees Celcius says that his feet got cold.
+We could still feel the air coming through with our socks on.
+We also tested the shoe at 10 degrees Celcius and our feet got cold.

 In the video below, you can see the most transparent (breathable) parts of the upper.